 Photography is as much the art of observing and appreciating things as it is the art of capturing them on film.
 No matter which branch of photography you prefer, you will find that the best photographs are a result of a photographer seeing things that most people miss out on.
+So let’s dive deeper into observation skills, and how you can develop a keen sense of what to pay attention to when taking photographs.
+Sometimes, this type of photography is referred to as Observational Photography.

 The action or process of observing something or someone carefully or in order to gain information.